 - The texture coordination of caning material with the chair frame.

-Some materials that can be used for caning are enlisted below:
+Some materials that can be used for caning are listed below:

 - Rattan cane

 - Wicker, etc

 Continuation – Choosing a suitable thickness for the Caning Material

 The thickness of the caning material is chosen based on the size of each individual hole and the distance between every two holes.

 Therefore, if your holes are not ½ inch apart or ½ inch away from the center, as was suggested earlier – the following is a guide of some standard and common measurements that will come in handy for you.